Elisa Brocard

 Elisa Brocard (born 27 October 1984 in Aosta) is an Italian cross-country skier who has competed since 2001.

 Skiing career

 At the 2010 Winter Olympics in Vancouver, she finished 43rd in the individual sprint event.
 At the FIS Nordic World Ski Championships 2009 in Liberec, Brocard finished 32nd in the individual sprint.
-Her best World Cup finish is sixth in a team sprint event at Germany in 2008 while her best individual finish is 16th in an individual sprint event, also at the same event in Germany.
+Her best World Cup finish is sixth in a team sprint event in Germany in 2008, while her best individual finish is 16th in an individual sprint event, also at the same event in Germany.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).